TensorPhobia/Snake-game/README.md

 ## ✨ Features:

+- **FPS Cap Customization**: Take control of the game's speed by adjusting the frames per second (FPS) cap.
+Ideal for larger monitors where quicker snake movement enhances gameplay.

 - **Terminal Theme Adjustment**: The game adjusts to your terminal theme, ensuring it matches your taste straight on without any additional configurations.

 - **Customization via Flags**: Customize your gaming experience by passing flags to adjust various settings according to your preferences.